Watchmaker Glossary

 There are two types of exhaust:

-* at friction rest = cylinder, pendular balance, …
+* at rubbing rest = cylinder, pendulum balance, etc.

 Anchor escapement

-Watch escapement that gives excellent results and is reminiscent of the recoil anchor escapement, with the difference that it is free.
+Watch escapement which gives excellent results and which is reminiscent of the recoil lever escapement, with the difference that it is free.

-Regulating mechanism of pendulum clocks, invented around 1670, which greatly improved the keeping of time.
-In Europe, the fork stick was called recoil anchor because of its shape.
+Regulating mechanism for pendulum clocks, invented around 1670, which greatly improved timekeeping.
+In Europe, the fork stick was called a recoil anchor because of its shape.

-Lever escapement used in watches or clocks and in which round or D-shaped steel or ruby pallets receive the impulse from the teeth of the escapement wheel.
-In modestly priced watches, ruby pallets are replaced by hardened steel pegs.
+Anchor escapement used in watches or clocks and in which round or D-shaped vanes, made of steel or ruby, receive the impulse from the teeth of the escapement wheel.
+In inexpensive watches, the ruby palettes are replaced by hardened steel pegs.

-Escapement in which a tooth of the escapement wheel is constantly in contact with the balance wheel, as in the cylinder escapement.
-This exhaust is not free.
+Escapement in which one tooth of the escape wheel is in constant contact with the balance wheel, as in the cylinder escapement.
+This escapement is not free.

 Exhaust in which the ticking is faster than normal.